Which statement best describes the focus of Anatomy and Physiolog... | Channels for Pearson+

 B

-Anatomy and Physiology study the structure and function of the human body.
+Anatomy and Physiology are concerned with the psychological processes of the mind.

 C